Akhilsudh/BITS-WILP-Knowledge-Base/docs/Knowledge Base/All Semesters/Semester 1/Distributed Computing/Week1DC.md

 1 Comprehensive (All modules) (Theoretical)

-Collection of indipendent individual entites (Can function on it's own) to solve a given task collectively
+Collection of independent individual entities (Can function on it's own) to solve a given task collectively
 ```mermaid
 graph LR
 A[PM]---G